karini-ai/supply_chain_demand_forecasting/lambdas/lambdas-readme.md

 6. Click **Create**.

 ### **Option 2: Create via AWS CLI**
 You can also create the ECR repo using the CLI.
-Ensure you have configured the credentials like access key,secret key and access token.
+Ensure you have configured the credentials like access key, secret key, and access token.
 Replace `<AWS_ACCOUNT_ID>` and `<REGION>` with your AWS details.

 ```bash